 What is Automation?

 Automation is the use of technology to perform the same tasks repeatedly.
 Consider an apparatus that folds boxes in a processing plant or a set of code that emails you after you purchase something on the web.
 There is no variation in these jobs and automation ensures they take place the correct way each and every time.
 Automation is about using machines to follow rules we set.
 Doing things again and again in the right way is what the goal is.
+To clarify, the difference between automation and artificial intelligence lies in automation’s focus on consistency without the ability to learn or adapt.

 What is AI?